shihabcse1/clean-code-JS/Readme.md

   constructor(items) {
     this.items = items;

-    // BAD: We have created a dependency on a specific request implementation.
+    // ❌ We have created a dependency on a specific request implementation.
     // We should just have requestItems depend on a request method: `request` this.requester = new InventoryRequester();
   }